 Vegan Menu Ideas for Your Restaurant

 The interest in plant-based foods continues to grow, and it’s not just vegans and vegetarians who are responsible for the push.
 Many consumers, omnivores included, want to add more vegetable-based dishes to their diet.
-Updating your menu with vegan options is a way to increase your customer base and stay current with food trends.
+Updating your menu with vegan options is a way to increase your customer base and stay current with foodservice trends.
 If you have concerns about how to execute this successfully, we’re here to help.
 Keep reading to learn how to make a vegan-friendly menu that all your customers will love.

 Shop All Plant-Based Foods